ChewKeanHo/AutomataCI/README.md

 > WHAT TO UPDATE AFTER CLONING:
 >
 > 1. Start with `README.md` especially dealing with title + anything below.
-> 2. Update the `artworks/principle-canvas` logo files and re-generate all the
+> 2. Update the `resources/logos/principle-canvas` logo files and re-generate
->    output logos.
+>    all the output logos OR delete them entirely.
-> 3. Update the `LICENSE` file with the appropriate license(s).
+> 3. Add a `LICENSE.md` file with the appropriate license(s).
+> 4. Add a `CODE_OF_CONDUCT.md` file with the appropriate legal clauses(s).
-> 4. Delete this blockquote once it is done.
+> 4. Delete this blockquote once completed.